vedph/cadmus-graph/README.md

 # Cadmus.Graph

+⚠️ The projects from this solution have been merged into [Cadmus core](https://github.com/vedph/cadmus_core).
+Please refer to that repository for up-to-date versions.

 This library represents a enhanced graph mapping tool for Cadmus, bypassing pins and directly using JSON-encoded objects, whatever their type.

 For more information see the [documentation](docs/index.md) (still incomplete).